Martlark/flask-serialize/README.rst

     @property
     def as_json(self):
         """
-        the sql object as a json object without the excluded fields
+        the sql object as a json object without the excluded dict and json fields
         :return: json object
         """